Peterpiotr/siguren-documentation/docs/source/ms-system/ms-controls/mscc-electrical-interface.rst

     * -
       - DO
       - Backup Mode
-      - Backup mode is activated
+      - Backup Mode is activated
     * -
       - DO
       - Oil Warning